iiridi/archive/content/Astra/Natural Laws/Projection/The Aetheric Field/Aetheric Laws.md

 ### The Law of Impulse

-Mana tends towards objects with high continuous momentum.
-Quickly moving objects and very large slow-moving objects both have high impulse, and as such tend to attract mana.
+Mana tends towards objects with high momentum.
+Quickly moving objects and very large slow-moving objects both have high momentum, and as such tend to attract mana.
 This is most commonly seen around celestial bodies, such as planets, whose orbits gather large quantities of arcane energy.

 ### The Law of Consumption